fletcherg/sql-dw-date-dimensions/README.md

 # sql-dw-dimensions
-Creating dimensions for DW.
+Creating calendar dimensions for SQL Server DW.
+In case this is of use to someone.

-YMMV, to be updated.
-Not sure where this was originally from, pieced together from various places/old scripts I had lying around.
+YMMV, not sure where this was originally from, pieced together from various places/old scripts I had lying around.

+Need to update lots